ShisheerKaushik24/Quantum_projects/QR-code-generator/README.md

 4. The first line of the code imports the qiskit library, which is needed to define quantum registers and circuits, and to execute them on various backends.

-5. The second line of the code imports qiskit again but gives it an alias of qk, which is a common shorthand used by many developers.
+5. The second line of the code imports qiskit again but gives it an alias of `qk`, which is a common shorthand used by many developers.

 6. The third line of the code imports qrcode, which is used to generate a QR code for the encoded message.

-7. The fourth line of the code imports the plot_histogram function from qiskit.visualization, which is used to plot the histogram of the measurement outcomes.
+7. The fourth line of the code imports the `plot_histogram` function from `qiskit.visualization`, which is used to plot the histogram of the measurement outcomes.

 8. The next line of code prompts the user to enter a message to encode and stores it in the variable message.